perillamint/yuritopia/README.md

 1. Install all the dependencies.
 2. Extract game zip in this directory.
 It should create directory named `kindredspirits-fc-pc`.
+3. If you want any game mod to be included, install it in game directory.
-3. Run `runme.sh`.
-It will transcode all assets and build `yuritopia.nro`
+4. Run `runme.sh`.
+It will transcode all assets and build `yuritopia.nro`.

 # Note